dutu/forever-websocket/README.md

 * `lastConnectedMts` - Millisecond timestamp on when WebSocket was last connected

 It is emitted when WebSocket is connected again.
- > WebSocket event  `connected` is still received.
+ > WebSocket event  `open` is still received.
 Event `reconnected` is an additional event which provides extra information.

 <br>